TahaMahmoud/MyWeather/README.md

 # MyWeather

-MyWeather is a simple iOS application, it retrieves Current Weather Data from free API [weatherapi.com] and display them for the user, and allow the user to view more weather details.
+MyWeather is a simple iOS application, it retrieves Current Weather Data from free API [weatherapi.com] and display it for the user, and allow the user to view more weather details.

 Using [weatherapi.com](https://www.weatherapi.com)